the0807/YOLOv8-ONNX-TensorRT/README.md

 6. Prepare your own datasets with PyTorch weights such as 'yolov8n.pt '

-7. (Optional) If you want to test with YOLOv8 base model rather than custom model, please run the code and prepare the 'coco' dataset
+7. (Optional) If you want to test with YOLOv8 base model rather than custom model, please run the code and prepare the `COCO` dataset

      ``` shell
      cd datasets